ombhojane/safemaps/README.md

 - React and Vite communities for the excellent development tools
 - shadcn-ui for the beautiful UI components
 - OpenWeatherMap for weather data integration

+# SafeMaps - Accident Hotspot Analysis Feature

+## Overview
+The Accident Hotspot Analysis feature enhances the safety route planning capabilities of SafeMaps by identifying and analyzing locations with a history of accidents.
+This feature integrates with the existing street view analysis to provide a more comprehensive safety assessment of routes.

+## How It Works

+### Accident Hotspot Detection
+- The system identifies potential accident hotspots along a route using LangChain.js agents.
+- For each street view location, it queries for past 6 months accident history.
+- The accident data is analyzed using the Gemini AI model to determine:
+  - Accident frequency (low, moderate, high, or very high)
+  - Accident severity (minor, moderate, severe, or fatal)
+  - Risk factors contributing to accidents
+  - Safety precautions specific to that location

+### Integration with Street View Analysis
+- Accident context is added to the street view image analysis.
+- The Gemini AI model considers accident history when assessing risk scores.
+- Street view locations with significant accident history receive higher risk scores.
+- Overall route safety scores now include accident history as a factor.

+## Implementation Details

+### Key Components
+1. **Accident Hotspot Service** (`accidentHotspotsService.ts`):
+   - Performs web searches for accident history data
+   - Uses LangChain.js agents to process and analyze search results
+   - Returns structured data about accident history for specific locations

+2. **Maps Service Integration** (`mapsService.ts`):
+   - Enhanced to obtain address information for each street view location
+   - Calls the accident hotspot service to get accident data for each location
+   - Passes accident context to the street view image analysis

+3. **Gemini Service Enhancement** (`geminiService.ts`):
+   - Updated prompt to consider accident history data
+   - Modified scoring system to account for accident patterns
+   - Adds 5-25 points to risk scores based on accident frequency and severity

+### Technology Stack
+- **LangChain.js**: Framework for creating AI agents that perform web searches and analyze data
+- **Google Gemini AI**: Advanced LLM for interpreting accident data and street view images
+- **Dynamic Structured Tools**: Custom tools for web searches and data processing

+## Usage
+The accident hotspot analysis is automatically integrated into the route analysis workflow.
+No additional user actions are required to benefit from this feature.

+When viewing a route:
+1. The system analyzes street view images along the route
+2. For each location, it retrieves and analyzes accident history data
+3. The final risk assessment includes both visual safety factors and accident history
+4. Users see safety recommendations that account for known accident patterns

+## Future Enhancements
+- Integration with official traffic accident databases
+- Temporal analysis of accident patterns (time of day, day of week, seasonal patterns)
+- Machine learning models to predict accident likelihood based on visual features and historical data
+- User reporting of unsafe conditions and near-miss incidents